Ferdie earned his BSN in 2016 from Lyceum of the Philippines University and is working as an RN in the emergency department of SPCDH.

 5. Supplements and Herbal Remedies

 Additionally, the following are some other options and supplements, both medicinal and herbal, and supplemental options that are originally intended to help migraine sufferers:

 Vitamin B2 (Riboflavin)

 One more reason your mother advised you to eat your broccoli!
 Riboflavin, or vitamin B2, helps repair and improve brain cells.
-Take this as a health supplement, or consume foods rich in vitamin B. In a research conducted in Belgium, they found that 60% of people who took 400 milligrams of Vitamin B2 every day reduced their migraine attacks in half.
+Take this as a health supplement, or consume foods rich in vitamin B. In research conducted in Belgium, they found that 60% of people who took 400 milligrams of Vitamin B2 every day reduced their migraine attacks in half.

 Feverfew is a natural health supplement.
 A British study has shown that this widely-used medicinal herb offers mild and temporary benefits.
 Those who ingested feverfew extract, which contains a minimal amount of parthenolide, reduced their migraine from an average of five times a month to an average of three times a month.
 It is an anti-inflammatory, somewhat like ibuprofen.
 Perhaps this is an effective treatment to try.
 Like many medicines, however, excessive use may cause adverse effects.